rogeriolaguilar/cloud-infrastructure/README.md

-# Cloud Infrastructure using Nomad and Consul
+# AWS Cloud Infrastructure using Nomad and Consul

 The versions was updated to: